National Energy Guarantee: History

 In the years leading up to the proposed NEG, energy policy in Australia included the Rudd government's proposed Carbon Pollution Reduction Scheme, the introduction and repeal of the Gillard government's Clean Energy Act 2011, the Abbott government's Emissions Reduction Fund, and proposals for an Emissions Intensity Scheme (EIS) and a Clean Energy Target (CET) among others.
 Throughout this time, energy prices in energy resource rich Australia continued to rise.
 In October 2017 the Turnbull government announced a new proposal, the National Energy Guarantee, intended to "lower electricity prices, make the system more reliable, encourage the right investment and reduce emissions".
 Subsidies and incentives for renewable energy will be scrapped under the plan.
 The Labor opposition argues the plan will destroy the renewables sector, but the government argues renewables can be competitive without subsidies, and expects Australia will still meet its Paris Agreement obligations under the plan.
 The Climate Council called the NEG "a woefully inadequate response" to climate change.

 Politics

 The government via the COAG Energy Council meeting on 14 July 2017 established the Energy Security Board to coordinate the implementation of the Finkel Review authored by Australian's Chief Scientist Alan Finkel.
-The government decided not to adopt the Clean Energy Target as recommended by the Finkel Review after coming pressure from the conservative elements of the Liberal Party as well as vocal climate sceptics.
+The government decided not to adopt the Clean Energy Target as recommended by the Finkel Review after coming pressure from the conservative elements of the Liberal Party as well as vocal climate deniers.

 The NEG will need the support of the Australian states signed up to it to activate the scheme.
 The reason is the states need to pass legislation to change the functioning of the national electricity market.
 Government critics of emission reduction targets are advocating for a "hockey-stick" target, where the most reduction occurs in the years just before 2030.